 - College Avenue between Janefield Avenue to Dundas Lane (Study Area C)

 The study objectives are to develop conceptual designs for these roads that provide safe, continuous connections for cycling and micro-mobility, such as scooters, to and from community destinations, including major transit stops.

 - Launch the study – November 2021

 - Round 1 community engagement – December 2021

-- Design alternative protected cycling solutions for each corridor – November 2021 to February 2022
+- Design protected cycling solutions for each corridor – November 2021 to February 2022

-- Evaluate alternative design concepts and select the preferred approach – February to Spring 2022
+- Evaluate design options and select the preferred approach – February to May 2022

-- Round 2 Community Engagement: Review and comment on study findings and recommendations – July 2022
+- Round 2 community engagement: Review and comment on study findings and recommendations – July to August 2022

 - Plan for implementation – Fall 2022